İzmirspor

 İzmirspor is а Turkish football club based in İzmir, Turkey.

+History

-They were founded with the name Altın Ay on 25 July 1923.
+The club was founded as Altın Ay on 25 July 1923.
 Altın Ay merged with rivals Sakarya and formed İzmirspor on 28 November 1930.
 They are currently playing in the Turkish Regional Amateur League.
-The club's greatest success was achieved when they became runners-up in the former Turkish Football Championship in 1933. İzmirspor also won the İzmir Football League five times.
+The club's greatest achievement was to become runner-up in the former Turkish Football Championship in 1933. İzmirspor also has won the İzmir Football League five times.